Google+

 Also be aware that your home telephone line, consumed supplies and similar expenses are not deductible under this section as they do not relate to the work space itself.

-I have noticed on a few sites with bookkeeping tips, they mention you can deduct your home phone line here under this section ... but it clearly states in point 4 of Bulletin IT-514 that you can't.
+A few years ago I have noticed a few sites with bookkeeping tips mentioned you could deduct your home phone line here under this section ... but it clearly states in point 4 of Bulletin IT-514 that you can't.

 I probably don't have to say this, but just in case, you can only ever deduct an expense of any kind ONCE ... so if you claim something under business use of home expense, it cannot be deducted anywhere else!